UK Economics Courses

 Where can I study Economics in the UK?

-- University of Durham
+- University of St Andrews

-- University of Warwick
+- University of Oxford

 - University of Cambridge

 - University of Hertfordshire

-- University of Surrey
+- University of Leeds

-- University College London
+- King's College London

-Do you need assistance in applying to Oxford, Cambridge, London School of Economics or University College London?
-Check out our Oxbridge Service, which can fully prepare you in your application to some of the best universities in the world with intense interview practice and expert personal statement advice.
+Do you need assistance in applying to Cambridge or Oxford?
+The Oxbridge Service will fully prepare you in your application to some of the best universities in the world with intense interview practice and expert personal statement advice.